Timmy-id/Netflix-Clone/README.md

 ## Netflix-Clone

-This is Netflix clone app (homepage) built using React, Javascript, and CSS.
+This is a Netflix clone app (homepage) built using React, Javascript, and CSS.

 ## Project Screen Shot(s)